thomasfricke/sage-markov/README.md

 3.  http://www.worldscientific.com/doi/abs/10.1142/S0129183195000216

 # Code
-I have split the simulation into the random generator, the standard algorithm and domain specific code.
+I have split the simulation into the random generator, the standard algorithm, the sage glue code and the domain specific code.

-## pseudo random generator:
+### pseudo random generator:
 -    createtable.c
 -    gauss55.h
 -    rand55.h